Our Parish History

 Continuing a long tradition of contributing, parishioners Marcia Tjoflat and Ann Jackson presented to Redeemer a complete set of handmade vestments made of hand painted fabric on Fr.
 Wiley’s first day of work.

-During his first year, Fr.
+Since coming to Redeemer, Fr.
 Wiley has professionally staffed the Sunday services nursery, started Sunday School classes, hired a Director of Christian Formation, strengthened the sense of member discipleship and emphasized the importance of youth and young families to the long-term future of Redeemer.
-He is also very active in matters of the Diocese of Florida.
+He is also very active in matters of the Diocese of Florida , being appointed First Coast East Regional Cannon by Bishop John Howard in May, 2017.

 March 11, 2017